PyOED Configurations (Configs) System#

 - Returns:

-a dictionary holding keys/values in data those are acceptable/recognized by (i.e., members of) target_dataclass
+a dictionary holding keys/values in data that are acceptable/recognized by (i.e., members of) target_dataclass.

 - Raises: